dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 that does not contain a `<primaryConstructor>`, and the body of _D_ contains a member declaration that starts with a `<primaryConstructorBodySignature>`.
+A compile-time error occurs if the body of _D_ contains two or more member declarations starting with a `<primaryConstructorBodySignature>`.

-*It is an error to have the body part of a primary constructor in the class body, but no primary constructor in the header.*
+*It is an error to have a body part of a primary constructor in the class body, but no primary constructor in the header.
+Also, it's an error to have multiple body parts, whether or not there is a primary constructor in the header.*

 A compile-time error occurs if a `<defaultDeclaringNamedParameter>` has the modifier `required` as well as a default value.